 I'm a mom, nurse, technically "middle aged" woman and Michael Gellman is teaching me Improvisational Comedy at Second City, Chicago.
 Pinch me.
 Make it hurt.

 Wait.
 What?
 I signed up for what??
 I'm not a theater major, as most of my classmates are.
 Hell, I have two degrees (Journalism and Nursing) and barely use either.
-I'm a mostly stay-at-home Mom who subs as a School Nurse when I feel like it.
+I'm a mostly stay-at-home Mom who subs as a School Nurse.
 I'm shy by nature, have no idea what 'real acting' is, and never set foot on a stage before this (except as a Dogpatcher in a riveting Middle School production of "Li'l Abner").
 I don't know how far I can go with this, but that's not the point.

-What I know that Improv has changed my life.
+What I know is that Improv has changed my life.
 It pushed me out of my comfort zone.
 It taught me to be in the moment.
-It made me trust my sense of humor (yes, I do have one and yes, it's awesome).
+It made me trust my sense of humor.

 I've made many great acquaintances and one cherished friend.
 I've laughed harder and more often than I have in many, many years.

 Why is that?
 In Improv, there is no judgement, no saying "No." The mantra is "Say 'Yes' and the fun will follow."
 Yes to everything.
 Accept, agree, trust, release, surrender.
 On stage, it works.
 It works better than saying no, or contradicting, or negating.
 It moves the scene forward.
 It creates a positive vibe felt not only by the players but also the audience.
 Negativity and criticism kills.
 It's "death by a thousand cuts," in my experienced opinion.
 In Improv and Life.